pivotal/docs-platform-automation/docs/how-to-guides/installing-opsman.md

 ```

-`download-ops-manager.yml` holds creds for communicating with Pivnet,
+`download-ops-manager.yml` holds creds for communicating with Tanzu Network,
 and uniquely identifies an Ops Manager image to download.

 An example `download-ops-manager.yml` is shown below.